yorbenlodema/EEG-Pype/Detailed_installation.md

 ```

 # 5. Running the Software
 Now that everything is installed, here is how you open the software.
+Make sure in Anaconda Prompt (Windows) or Terminal (Mac) you see (EEG-Pype) as the first thing on the last line, instead of (base).
+Seeing (EEG-Pype) here means that we have moved to or activated our virtual environment, containing the packages/dependencies EEG-Pype needs.

 ## A.
 Open Anaconda Prompt (Miniconda3) (Windows) or Terminal (macOS).